nextzen/lrm-mapzen/README.md

     npm install lrm-valhalla

+## Running example

+Examples is inside of examples folder.
+To run example, you need api key for Valhalla first which you can get for free from [mapzen.com/developers](https://mapzen.com/developers).
+After pasting your api key inside of example's [index.js](https://github.com/valhalla/lrm-valhalla/blob/master/examples/index.js#L23), turn on the local server.
+I am putting python simple server as example, but whatever local server you prefer would do a job.

+    python -m SimpleHTTPServer

+Then check localhost:8000/exmaples on your browser, all assets to run valhalla are inside of examples folder.

 ## Using

 You can use Valhalla routing machine with Leaflet Routing Machine plugin by replacing Router and Formatter instance.